Teacher Appreciation Week: Meet two standout Hawaii teachers

 Derek Govin teaches special education at Roosevelt High School.

-Govin’s job is already challenging, but doing it online makes it even hard.
+Govin’s job is already challenging, but doing it online makes it even harder.

 Govin manages to find creative ways to make distance learning fun.